nuclia/status/HOWTO.md

 This repository allows to broadcast important warning and/or info messages to all dashboard users.
 Messages are shown at loading time, and only once.

+Other purposes:

-It also stores the list of features when want to hide/show on prod.
+- Feature flagging: it stores the list of features when want to hide/show on prod.
+- Desktop connectors: it stores some pluggable connectors for Desktop app.

 ## Usage